 Augmented Reality (AR): Embedding digital information alongside the user’s environment in real time.
 Unlike virtual reality, which constructs an artificial environment, augmented reality uses the existing environment and overlays new information on top of it.

-Building Information System (BIM): A digital model of a building that integrates a range of information and data to give building and real estate professionals tools to plan, design, construct, and manage buildings and related infrastructure.
+Building Information Modelling (BIM): A digital model of a building that integrates a range of information and data to give building and real estate professionals tools to plan, design, construct, and manage buildings and related infrastructure.

 Computer Generated Images (CGI): In real estate this term means the production of images of a property using computer software for presentation to potential clients before its completion.